Problem-solving and analytical skills

 Example from an application form

 “Give an example of a time when you have successfully resolved a complex problem.”

 In the sixth form, I took part with two friends in a “Robot Challenge” competition.
 The brief was to design and build a robot that could perform a dance routine synchronised with a music soundtrack.

 My responsibility was to control the movement of the robot through the sensors and actuators.
 This was a complex task because of the number of movements that the robot was required to execute and the different stimuli to which it had to respond.
 In addition, the robot proved particularly sensitive to changes in light levels and I needed to experiment with a number of adaptations to discover the optimum balance between responsiveness and reliability.

 Our team achieved second place in the local competition and progressed to the regional final, where we came fifth out of 25 teams.

 Through psychometric tests

-The most common of these tests involve verbal and numerical reasoning: you may also encounterdiagrammatic reasoning and critical thinking tests.
-They may be administered online at an early stage of the selection process, or at first interview or assessment centres.
-There is a great deal of information about these tests here
+The most common of these tests involve verbal and numerical reasoning: you may also encounter diagrammatic reasoning and critical thinking tests.
+They may be administered online at an early stage of the selection process, or at first interview or assessment centres. (link to Psychometric testing pages)

 - "You are working on the till in a retail store when a customer’s credit card is refused.
 The cardholder is a regular customer who is trying to buy a present for their mother’s birthday the following day.
 How would you deal with this situation?"